-We will provide one bra post-surgery; however, it is strongly recommended that you purchase another.
 We recommend a wireless bra that has wide shoulder straps as well a wide supportive back.
 A bra with a front fastening can be helpful.
-A lycra-type non-wired one-piece bra (such as the Ahh Bra[TM]) may be suitable, provided you are comfortable stepping into it.
+A lycra-type non-wired one-piece bra (such as the Ahh BraTM) may be suitable, provided you are comfortable stepping into it.
 It can sometimes be difficult to identify the correct size prior to reconstruction.
-We advise you buy a size larger (across the band) than what you normally wear to allow room for swelling; for example, a 16C instead of a 14C.
+We advise you buy a size larger (across the band) than what you normally wear to allow for swelling; for example, a 16C instead of a 14C.
 Patients are required to wear a bra day and night for six weeks; you will be advised at what stage to start wearing it after your operation (usually day three or four).
 The bra helps to support the newly formed breast, reducing swelling and bruising while supporting the shape.